muncjack/tools/zoom/README.md

 2. create the Packages file needed for a depo location

-3. self update is included
+3. the script will self update (may change in the future)

 ### Howto install